 Social media has lit up with reports that oranges exported from Libya were injected with blood that tested positive for HIV or AIDS.
 The posts show photos of halved oranges with red coloration inside similar to blood.
 A caption reads:

 “The immigration services of Algeria recovered a large quantity of these oranges coming from Libya.
 These oranges were injected with positive tested HIV and AIDS blood.”

 The publication Yemen Now used the same photos and reported that the oranges had been injected with hepatitis B and HIV-positive blood.
 In that version, the oranges were shipped from Egypt into neighboring countries.
 A translated photo caption reads:

 In reality, the oranges in the pictures weren’t injected with HIV, AIDS or hepatitis B-positive blood.
-The photos likely show the inside of an unripe blood orange, or the inside of a blood orange hybrid.
+The photos likely show the inside of an unripe blood orange, or the inside of a blood orange hybrid (no real blood included.)

 Another variation of the eRumor claims that HIV-positive blood was found inside canned fruit from Thailand, which is also untrue.
 The Thai government responded directly to the claim and said it was false.

 This rumor continues to be false regardless which country is named.